CvierXi/Study/01_OpenCourse/MIT/18.065_Matrix Methods in Data Analysis, Signal Processing, and Machine Learning/ReadMe.md

   - Find $n^2$ parameters in $L$ and $U$, $Q$ and $R$, ...
   - Find $(m+n-r)r$ parameters in a matrix of rank $r$
   - Find saddle points from constraints and Lagrange multipliers
-- Related chapter in textbook: Introduction to Chapter III.2
+- Related chapter in textbook: Chapter III.2

 ### 19_鞍点